Shopify/mobile-buy-sdk-ios/README.md

 ### Errors [⤴](#table-of-contents)

-The completion for either a `query` or `mutation` request will always contain an optional `Graph.QueryError` that represents the current error state of the request. **It's important to note that `error` and `response` are NOT mutually exclusive.** That is to say that it's perfectly valid to have a non-nil error and response.
+The completion for either a `query` or `mutation` request will always contain an optional `Graph.QueryError` that represents the current error state of the request. **It's important to note that `error` and `response` are NOT mutually exclusive.** It is perfectly valid to have a non-nil error and response.
 The presence of an error can represent both a network error (such as a network error, or invalid JSON) or a GraphQL error (such as invalid query syntax, or a missing parameter).
 The `Graph.QueryError` is an `enum`, so checking the type of error is trivial:

 ```swift
 let task = client.queryGraphWith(query) { response, error in